volkangumuskaya/rainfall_prediction_app/README.md

 **`predict_daily_rainfall.py`**

 Using the saved models as `pickle` files, we get daily data similar to `get_daily_rain_data_from_knmi.py` and make predictions.
-Here, we use the latest model trained in Step 3.
+Here, we use the latest model trained before.
 We call this step "the inference part".

 - **Input**: LGBM models - classification and regression (`files/rainfall_models.pickle`)
 - **Output**: Daily predictions file (`files/daily_prediction.csv`).
 Each row will be a prediction made at each day.
 For that reason, the file is written in `append` mode.